 This destination is maintained by TrafficGuard.

-The first step is to make sure TrafficGuard supports the source type and connection mode you’ve chosen to implement.
-You can learn more about what dictates the connection modes we support here.
+Before you start, make sure TrafficGuard supports the source type and connection mode you’ve chosen to implement.
+You can learn more about connection modes here.

 - Drop in the “API Key” into your Segment Settings UI which you can find in your property in the TrafficGuard dashboard.

 - Calls will now be visible in TrafficGuard dashboards in real-time.